-Microsoft DryadLINQ [22], built on the distributed runtime engine Dryad [13], has close relation to our system: It permits automatic distributed processing of .NET LINQ [19] queries on clusters.
+Microsoft DryadLINQ [13], built on the distributed runtime engine Dryad [7], has close relation to our system: It permits automatic distributed processing of .NET LINQ [11] queries on clusters.
 While this model is oriented on descriptive programming of distributed dataflows in terms of queries, our system promotes more imperative task or data parallelization.
 Therefore, our system also allows distributed tasks to perform side-effects or changes that are propagated to the client, while the only backflow in DryadLINQ evaluations are the query results.
 Side effects of delegates inside the queries of DryadLINQ are ignored.

-MapReduce [8] and in particular, also the Hadoop MapReduce implementation3, are popular dataflow programming models for high-scale distributed parallelization.
+MapReduce [3] and in particular, also the Hadoop MapReduce implementation3, are popular dataflow programming models for high-scale distributed parallelization.
 The integration in a client program is, however, less seamless than in our model: Data is to be explicitly passed to the map and reduce functions from files or serializeable key-value sets.
 This is different to the shared memory illusion of our model, where the data of distributed tasks is automatically transmitted.
 MapReduce does also not directly incorporate a cloud approach where clients can easily offload their dataflows to a service.
 Though, such architecture can be designed around.
-Similarly, FlumeJava [5] and Cascading4 realize distributed data parallelism in Java on top of Hadoop.
-In both systems, custom parallel processing operations cannot use shared memory.